MaartenGr/BERTopic/docs/getting_started/visualization/visualization.md

 topics, probs = topic_model.fit_transform(docs)
 ```

-Then, we can use call `.visualize_topics` to create a 2D representation of your topics.
+Then, we can call `.visualize_topics` to create a 2D representation of your topics.
 The resulting graph is a
 plotly interactive graph which can be converted to HTML:

 ```python